 Walk right past these babies in the drug or grocery store.

-One of the vagina’s (many) superpowers is that it’s a self-cleaning machine.
+One of your vagina’s (many) superpowers is that it’s a self-cleaning machine.
 And a good one.

 You really don’t need to scrub or wash the inside of your vagina with washes, douches, or other hygiene products.
 Doing so can actually throw off your pH and lead to infection.